Estefanos8080/Estefanos8080/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%238B4513&lines=Hi+there+👋🏾%2C+I+am+Estefanos)](https://git.io/typing-svg)
 #### I'm a recent graduate from City College of San Francisco with a degree in Computer Science, and I'm now studying at San Francisco State with a strong interest in Android/IOS and web app development.Apart from that,I'm also interested in AI and its potential applications in the medical field.
-I've had the chance to work with some AI tools and technologies like TensorFlow, Keras, and PyTorch,which has provided me with a strong foundation in the basics.I'm always eager to learn more!
+I've had the chance to work with some AI tools and technologies like TensorFlow, Keras, and PyTorch,which has provided me with a strong foundation in the basics.

+I'm always eager to learn more!
 I'm constantly looking for opportunities to expand my knowledge and stay up-to-date with the latest developments in the field.

 - 📫 How to reach me: lenargs@mail.com